Can You Get a DUI While Riding a Bike?

 How DUI Arrests Happen

-Whether you are in a car or on a bike, DUI arrests typically unfold in a couple of ways.
-Commonly, officers observe incriminating behavior that gives them reasonable suspicion to stop a person.
+Whether you’re driving a car or riding a bike, DUI arrests generally happen in a few common ways.
+Most often, officers observe behavior that gives them reasonable suspicion to stop someone.

-Sometimes, officers set up sobriety checkpoints.
-At these roadblocks, officers stop every vehicle or a random sample of vehicles to determine if their drivers are under the influence of alcohol or drugs.
-If you approach one of these checkpoints, you may have to identify yourself and give some information to officers.
+In some cases, officers set up sobriety checkpoints.
+At these roadblocks, they stop every vehicle or a random selection of vehicles to check for signs of alcohol or drug impairment.
+If you come across a checkpoint, expect to provide basic information and identify yourself to the officers.

 Sobriety checkpoints are not legal in every state, however.